 Chapter#35 – Timeouts in TestNG

-Used in scenarios which need to be failed if not completed in a defined time.
+Used in scenarios that need to be failed if not completed in a defined time.

 Here, we will study some of the widely used automation frameworks and design patterns along with sample scripts for their implementations.